Back and Neck Pain

 Abnormal growth, such as a tumor or bone spur

-Obesity.
-This put extra weight on your spine, and pressure on your disks.
+Obesity, which puts extra weight on your spine and pressure on your disks

 Muscle tension or spasm